Alpha-Mintamir/Urban_Rent/api/tests/TESTING.md

    - Implement tests for `bookingController`, etc.
    - Follow the pattern in `userController.test.js`

-3. **Add Integration Tests**:
+3. **Integration Tests**:
-   - Create an `integration` directory to test API endpoints
+   - We've implemented integration tests in the `integration` directory
-   - Use supertest for HTTP request testing
+   - Tests use supertest for HTTP request testing
+   - Integration tests verify end-to-end API behavior with real database interactions

-## Mocking Strategy
+## Testing Strategies

+### Unit Testing

-Our tests use Jest's mocking capabilities:
+Our unit tests use Jest's mocking capabilities:

 1. **Database Mocking**:
    - Sequelize is mocked to prevent actual database connections